aws-samples/auto-healing-persistent-virtual-network-functions/README.md

 This is a screenshot from a sample SAM deployment for an Amazon Linux2 instance.
 Note how the default ``eu-west-1`` region has been assumed for the deployment, together with default IPv4 address setings.

-Amazon Linux2 is selected because the ``InstanceChoice`` parameter remains ``Custom`` and the ``CustomAmiId`` field has not been modified to point to any specific AWS Systems Manager Parameter Store where a specific AMI Id would be saved, and defaults to the Amazon Linux2 default path.
+Amazon Linux2 is selected by default, because the ``InstanceChoice`` parameter remains ``Custom`` and the ``CustomAmiId`` field has not been modified to point to any specific AWS Systems Manager Parameter Store where a specific AMI Id would be saved, and defaults to the Amazon Linux2 default path.

 Note how specific bootstrap User Data is base64-encoded and entered within the ``CustomUserData`` field.
 For further details about this, please check https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-add-user-data.html